Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 - **Dashboard Overview**: Get a high-level view of your sales pipeline, including the number of opportunities, qualified leads, and total potential ROI.

-- **Configurable Sales Persona**: Tailor the AI's analysis to your specific business.
-Define your company name and product offerings on the dashboard and click "Update Persona" to generate hyper-personalized reports for any industry, from tech solutions to high-end dental equipment.
+- **Multi-Persona Analysis Engine**: The core of the platform.
+Instead of a single analysis model, you can choose from multiple AI "personas" to conduct analysis.
+This allows for highly specialized and relevant insights.
+    - **Built-in Personas**: Comes with pre-configured personas for General Business, AI Digital Transformation, and specialized industry examples.
+    - **Active Persona Selection**: Easily switch the active analysis persona from the Dashboard to change the context for all future discoveries.

+- **AI Persona Configuration Page**: A dedicated section to manage your analysis personas.
+    - **View & Understand**: See all available built-in and custom personas.
+    - **Create & Customize**: Create new personas from scratch to fit your exact needs.
+    - **Clone & Tweak**: Clone existing built-in personas to use as a starting point for your own custom versions.
+    - **Manage Lifecycle**: Edit, enable/disable, and delete custom personas.

 - **On-Demand Company Discovery**: Analyze any company on-the-fly by simply entering their website URL.
-This allows for targeted, real-time lead generation.
+This allows for targeted, real-time lead generation using the currently active persona.

 - **AI-Powered Analysis**:
     - Leverages the Google Gemini API with **Google Search grounding** to ensure analysis is based on real-time, verifiable data.
     - Generates an "AI Opportunity Score" to quickly assess a prospect's potential.
-    - Identifies 2-3 key, high-impact opportunities with clear problem statements and AI-driven solutions.
+    - Identifies key, high-impact opportunities with clear problem statements and solutions relevant to the active persona.
     - Provides estimated financial impact and an ROI timeline for each opportunity.

 - **Lead Management**:
     - Automatically converts every analyzed company into a lead.
     - View detailed breakdowns of the AI analysis for each lead in a modal view.
-    - Update lead status through a simple sales funnel (`Prospected`, `Qualified`).
+    - Update lead status through a simple sales funnel (`Prospected`, `Qualified`, `Unqualified`).
     - Filter and sort leads by creation date, opportunity score, or estimated ROI.

-- **One-Click PDF Proposals**: Instantly generate a professional, client-ready digital transformation proposal based on the AI analysis.
+- **One-Click PDF Proposals**: Instantly generate a professional, client-ready proposal based on the AI analysis.
 The proposal is professionally formatted and includes all key data points and verifiable sources.

 - **Responsive Design**: A modern, fully responsive interface with a fixed sidebar on desktop and a slide-in menu on mobile.

-- **Accessibility**: Key interactive elements include ARIA labels to ensure a better user experience for all users.

 ---